-For many drivers, the car is their pride and joy.
-Just a scratch would break their heart.
+For many drivers the car is their pride and joy.
 So seeing someone else behind the wheel can be an unnerving experience – even when you've knowingly handed over the keys.
 Whether it's a parking valet or a garage mechanic, you want to be sure that they're covered to drive your vehicle temporarily.

 Does my car insurance cover a short-term handover?

-Car insurance policies should be clear as to whether they do or don't cover letting someone else drive your car for a short period of time.
-Policies that do may say that your car will be covered if it 'is in the custody or control of a member of the motor trade for service or repair'.
-For peace of mind, AA car insurance does include this cover.
+Car insurance policies should be clear as to whether they do or don't cover someone else drive your car for a short period of time.
+For peace of mind, AA car insurance does cover you if:

 Motor trade insurance

-Motor trade insurance allows businesses and individuals to stay road legal while they have customers' vehicles under their 'control, care or custody'.
-This cover is necessary for garages, for example, that will at some point be driving other people's cars.
+Motor trade insurance allows businesses, garages and individuals to stay road legal while they have customers' vehicles under their care.

 Only legitimate motor trade businesses are eligible for this type of insurance.
 Their cover starts as soon as you hand over your car keys for the service they provide.